 ScareLA volunteers and staff may be available to assist with venue and event concerns.
 Exhibitor agrees to never ask staff or volunteers to perform any duties related to operations with their booth, including but not limited to, handling cash or credit transactions, setting up or refilling inventory, and sales related activities.

 12. Food and Beverage: Food and beverages may only be distributed in the Exhibit Hall and/or venue in sample pack size after obtaining explicit written approval from ScareLA.
-Vendors selling prepackaged food and beverages must have a Temporary Food Facility permit and have written approval from ScareLA to sell or distribute said food and beverage items.
+Vendors offering samples of food and beverages must have a Temporary Food Facility permit and have written approval from ScareLA to distribute said food and beverage items.

 13. Prize Drawings and Promotions: Any prize drawings, contests, or other promotions must follow all local, state, and federal laws.

 14. Insurance: ScareLA shall not be liable for loss or damage of any article of equipment or property of Exhibitor that Exhibitor may suffer during installation/removal or during the convention itself, by reason of robbery, fire, accident, or any other destructive cause.
 Insurance must be maintained by the Exhibitor.
 Exhibitor shall at its own expense, secure and maintain through the period of the convention, inclusive of move-in and move-out days, the following insurance: (a) workers’ compensation insurance; (b) employer’s liability insurance with limits not less than $1,000,000 each accident; and (c) comprehensive general liability insurance with limits not less than $1,000,000 each (occurrence combined single limit) for bodily injury and property damage.
 Required comprehensive general liability and liability insurance policies shall name ScareLA, its affiliates, and their respective officers, directors, agents, and employees as additional insurers.